srobo/team-emails/SR2026/2026-01-06-challenge-days.md

 We provide a space for you to work in, with power and internet access, as well as volunteers able to help you with your kits and hands-on guidance with your robots.
 If you're fail a challenge, we'll not only explain why, but support you in resubmitting.

-We're planning on running 2 challenge days:
+We're planning on running 2 Challenge Days:

 - [**24th January 2026** - at Raspberry Pi Foundation in Cambridge](https://studentrobotics.org/events/sr2026/cambridge-challenge-day-january)
 - [**21st February 2026** - at Red River Software in Horsham](https://studentrobotics.org/events/sr2026/horsham-challenge-day-february)